 Environmental Stewardship Graphic (docx.)

-These selection resources, screeners, rubrics, etc. are provided to support your selection process.
-You can use as many or as few of the resources as you need or tailor them to better fit your process.
+These selection resources, screeners, rubrics, etc. can support your selection process.
+Use as many or as few of the resources as you need or tailor them to better fit your process.

 Interview guidance and sample questions (.docx)